 Investigators also thoroughly document the entire scene, including performing 3D scans when conditions allow, so that the fire scene can be revisited virtually.

 See these 3D scans in action, and discover more about how they can help with claims and litigation alike.
+Watch the How To Preserve Fire Scene Evidence With 3D Imaging Video.

 NFE recommendations for next steps may include transporting evidence for further testing.
 For chemical testing, NFE packages debris and residue in sealed, unlined metal paint cans.